 Traditional liposuction

-This is the original method of liposuction.
-Unlike newer methods of liposuction, traditional liposuction involves administering a general anaesthetic, so the patient is asleep throughout the procedure.
-The surgeon will make an incision and use cannulas which are moved back and forth to remove the body fat.
-A vacuum pump will also be used for additional suction.
+This is the original method of liposuction developed over 30 years ago.
+Unlike newer liposuction methods, traditional liposuction involves administering a general anaesthetic so the patient is asleep throughout the procedure.
+The surgeon will make an incision and use cannulas, which are moved back and forth to remove the body fat.
+Vacuum suction helps to extract fat cells.
 The incisions will be closed with dissolvable stitches, and drainage tubes may be used to prevent fluid build-up.
-Unlike other types of liposuction, you will be given a general anaesthetic for this procedure, however, it can allow surgeons to treat more areas of the body.
+Traditional types of liposuction do not involve potential risks that are often encountered with laser liposuction or Vaser liposuction.

 Tumescent liposuction

-This is considered to be a fairly common method of liposuction.
-This involves injecting a diluted solution into the skin, which makes the area large and swollen, which is known as tumescent.
-Doing this makes it easier to remove the body fat, and will result in less bleeding and bruising.
-Surgeons are then able to make incisions into the target area and use small, narrow cannulas which remove the unwanted body fat.
-This is the method which is used at Centre for Surgery.
-It is the preferred method as you can avoid symptoms such as bleeding and swelling.
-It also does not involve the use of heat, lowering the risk of damage to your body.
-Finally, there is a lowered risk of the typical signs of liposuction occurring, such as the rippling of the skin.
+Tumescent liposuction is a highly effective type of liposuction which can be carried out under local anaesthetic for the treatment of small body areas.
+The procedure first involves injecting a diluted anaesthetic solution into the skin, which makes the area numb and swollen, and is known as tumescent anaesthesia.
+Pre-injecting the fat with a tumescent solution makes it easier to remove the body fat and will result in less bleeding and bruising.
+Surgeons are then able to make incisions into the target areas of fat and use small-diameter cannulas to remove the unwanted body fat.
+This is the method which is used at Centre for Surgery for MicroLipo.
+It is the preferred method as you can avoid symptoms such as excessive bruising and swelling.
+It also does not involve using heat, lowering the risk of skin burns to your body.
+Finally, there is a lowered risk of skin complications, including asymmetry, rippling, and wavy skin.

 BodyTite and Tumescent Liposuction